 The statue was completed in 1901, the year Victoria died.
 Cotton says that "her late Majesty commanded the sculptor to submit a sketch model personally to herself at Osborne, allowed him one or two sittings, and suggested certain alterations and improvements in the design, finally expressing her entire satisfaction..."

 The sculptor was George Frampton, better known today for London's Edith Cavell monument.
 In a lighter vein, he also did the W.S.
 Gilbert memorial on the Thames Embankment.

 Edward is not going anywhere.

 George surveys an anteroom.

 Now here's someone to reckon with--and with a much stronger tie to India.
 The statue is a replica of one in London.
-Yes, it's old "Mr. Chairman, at this moment I stand astonished at my own moderation!"
-Robert Clive.
+Yes, it's Robert Clive, he who said, "Mr. Chairman, at this moment I stand astonished at my own moderation!"

 Here, exhibiting an almost unparalleled imperial hauteur, is William Bentinck, governor-general from 1828 to 1835.
+We met him earlier, on a street named for him near BBD Bagh.
 The statue, moved here from a site between Government House and the town hall, was by Richard Westmacott--whether senior or younger is unclear.

 Remember him?
 He's across the street, somewhat lost under another flyover.

 Evan Cotton a century ago wrote of Calcutta that "there is probably no city in the Empire so plentifully adorned with statues of public men erected by subscription."
 Independent India has gone some way toward maintaining the tradition.
 Here, close to the Victoria Memorial is Indira Gandhi.
 She stands in front to the Everest Building.
 To her left is the Tata building and, behind it at 879 feet, "42," the tallest building in India.
 Wonder about those foundations!